Magical Princess Minky Momo: 1982 TV series

-Later in the series, however, the task is left incomplete as she loses her magical powers and soon gets killed by an incoming truck.
-She is reincarnated as a baby, the real daughter of the couple on Earth.
-Now she has her own dream to realize.
-She also has a pink lizard named Kadzilla who helps her and her allies defeat an evil shadow who had been the source of the troubles of the people she had helped.
+1991 TV series

+A second television series, produced by Ashi Productions and sharing the same title as the original, premiered on NTV on October 2, 1991.
+After 38 episodes, the series changed its subtitle to Magical Princess Minky Momo: Hold on to Your Dreams (魔法のプリンセスミンキーモモ 夢を抱きしめて, Mahō no Purinsesu Minkī Momo: Yume o Dakishimete) and ended on December 23, 1992.

 International releases

-In 1984, Harmony Gold acquired the rights to the original Minky Momo series and repackaged it into the 52-episode The Magical World of Gigi.
+In 1984, Harmony Gold acquired the rights to the original Minky Momo anime television series and repackaged it into the 52-episode The Magical World of Gigi.
 The English dubbed version was broadcast in Australia on Network Ten, Malaysia on RTM1 and RTM2, Singapore, Kuwait, Zimbabwe, Trinidad and Tobago, Indonesia, Kenya, Brunei and Israel.
-Gigi branded productions also aired in Brazil, China, the Netherlands, France, Italy, Spain, Mexico, Portugal, Saudi Arabia, Russia and the Philippines, in local languages.

 Despite international distribution, North American audiences initially only received the 1985 OVA, Yume no naka no Rondo.
-The English dubbed release was produced by Harmony Gold and distributed on VHS by Celebrity Home Entertainment in 1987, titled Gigi and the Fountain of Youth.
-Rebecca Forstadt (under the pseudonym Reba West) played Gigi (Momo) in this dub.
-Jehan (Gigi) Agrama sang the title song in the English and Italian versions.
-Like most English language anime during its time, it was heavily edited, with an altered plot, rewritten dialogue, and a changed soundtrack (all of the original Japanese vocal songs were replaced with new English songs).
-In 2015, William Winckler Productions released Harmony Gold's English dub of the original series in 13 compilation films through Amazon Instant Video.
+The English dub release was produced by Harmony Gold and distributed on VHS by Celebrity Home Entertainment in 1987, titled Gigi and the Fountain of Youth.
+In 2015, William Winckler Productions released Harmony Gold's English dub of the original series in 13 compilation films through Amazon Prime Video.
+Crunchyroll streamed the original series under the title Fairy Princess Minky Momo.